History of swimwear: Classical ages

 In classical antiquity swimming and bathing were done naked.
 There are Roman murals which show women playing sports and exercising wearing two-piece suits covering the areas around their breasts and hips in a fashion remarkably similar to the present-day bikini.
 However, there is no evidence that they were used for swimming.
 All classical pictures of swimming show nude swimmers.

 In various cultural traditions, one swims, if not in the nude, in a version in suitable material of a garment or undergarment commonly worn on land, e.g. a loincloth such as the Japanese man's fundoshi.

 Middle Ages

+Even though there is plenty of evidence that people in northern Europe enjoyed skating on frozen water in winter and used waterways for travel, it is much less clear how common swimming was in medieval Europe.
+Some people could swim, but the skill was rare and notable.

 The Middle Ages saw a resurgence in bathing, both in indoor bathhouses and open air, and was largely still without clothing.
-Contemporary illustrations depict men and women bathing together, either nude, or with cloth wrapped around the groin.
+Paintings of that time depict men and women bathing, either nude, or with cloth wrapped around the groin.
 The end of the era saw more restrictions placed on bathing attire.

-In the Renaissance, swimming and outdoor bathing were discouraged in the Christian West and there was little need for swimwear.
+In the Renaissance, many people addressed their hygiene at home, likely in response to outbreaks of sexually transmitted disease stemming from public bathhouses.
+Furthermore, it was popularly believed that bodies of water were the devil's realm and the ability to swim proved allegiance to him.
+That being said, public bathhouses remained in use, and as early as the 15th century, the Bishop of Bath and Wells issued a decree prohibiting nudity and mandating drawers for men and smocks for women.